'Concentrate on the performance' -Steeldogs look to rein in NIHL National play-off rivals

-Sheffield Steeldogs striving to rein in NIHL National play-off rivals on key weekend
+Hull Seahawks v Sheffield Steeldogs: Struggling Steeldogs striving to rein in NIHL National play-off rivals

 Eight teams qualify for the post-season and as they prepare for a weekend incorporating games against Hull Seahawks and bottom club Bristol Pitbulls, the Steeldogs are on the outside looking in on those positions.